 A healthy spine has three natural curves.
 It has a rounded S form when viewed from the side.
 There’s a reason for these natural curves.
-Simply, it makes the spine stronger, evenly distributes force and promotes flexibility.
+Simply, it makes the spine stronger, evenly distributes force, and promotes flexibility.
 As scoliosis progresses, these healthy curves are lost and the spine becomes misaligned.
 Increased curvatures upset the biomechanics of the entire spine.
-So, the treatment here at The Scoliosis and Spine Institute prioritizes the curvature and its impact on the entire spine and body.
+So, the treatment here at The Southwest Scoliosis and Spine Institute prioritizes curvature and its impact on the entire spine and body.
 Since scoliosis will inevitably get worse over time and advance more quickly if untreated.
 The objective of active treatment reduces the curvature of the spine as much as possible.
 Our goal restores healthy curves, and to strive toward maintaining those outcomes.

 The wide variation in each incidence of scoliosis makes treatment extremely difficult.
 Scoliosis is a disorder that comes in a variety of forms; thus, no single treatment exists for all cases.
 Scoliosis X-rays are crucial since they enable us to keep track of the condition’s progression.
 They also provide us with all the information we want on the specifics of the ailment.
 This data serves as the foundation for our chosen course of action.
 Each ailment requires a completely unique treatment plan since they are all unique.
 The Cobb angle, determined by X-ray, provides crucial details when diagnosing and treating scoliosis.